 Eugene M. and Christine E. Lynn Library

-I chose Lynn because of how individualized the education is here.
-I believe that great education extends far beyond the boundaries of the classroom, and Lynn University makes it possible for students and teachers to learn and grow together in a multitude of settings.
+Adam Simpson chose Lynn University because of how individualized the education is here.
+He believes that great education extends far beyond the boundaries of the classroom, and Lynn University makes it possible for students and teachers to learn and grow together in a multitude of settings.

 Adam Simpson is an assistant professor in the College of International Communication and the chair of the Drama Program.
 He received his M.F.A. from Florida Atlantic University and since then has been working in South Florida as an actor, technician and educator.
 He has had the great privilege of working on and off the stage at theaters including Naked Stage, New Theatre, Theatre West, Atlantis Playhouse, Hollywood Boulevard Theatre, Palm Beach Dramaworks and The Caldwell Theatre Company.
 Before coming to Lynn, he served on the faculties of F.A.U. and Nova Southeastern University.